iron-meteor/iron-router/README.md

   path: '/feed'
   });
 ```
-the router will search the namespace for 'feedController', i.e. name+'Controller' and create a new  matching controller Object.
+then the router will search the namespace for 'feedController', i.e. name+'Controller' and create a new  matching controller Object.

-**default controller**
+###default controller

-If you haven't created a RouteController for a route, one will be created automatically (anonymously)
-when the route is run.
+If you haven't created a RouteController for a route, one will be created automatically (anonymously) when the route is run.

 #### Controller fields
 Controllers also include other commonly used functional field which are called on common events: